bennisyiu/funtimes/README.md

 **Frontend:** WeChat DevTools (by Jeff)
 **Backend:** Ruby on Rails API | Database: PostgresQL (by Bennis)

+**API:** The app’s API came from event data scraped from SmartShanghai.com (for learning purpose only 😎)

 **Models:**
 1. Activity
 2. Event